Church Hospitality is not evangelism.

 Rather hospitality can lower and remove the potential barriers that can harm the gospel message during the worship service.

-Christian Hospitality is part of Pre-Evangelism
+Church Hospitality is part of Pre-Evangelism

 As I think of my experience visiting churches for the first time, and as I’ve listened to others who have made first time stranger visits, one thing has consistently risen to the surface.